Professional Context

 I still remember the frustrating moment when I had to review a complex case file with multiple defendants, only to realize that the prosecution's evidence was inconsistent, and I had to spend hours poring over the transcripts to identify the discrepancies.
 It was a daunting task, but one that highlighted the importance of meticulous attention to detail in our line of work.

-Don't rely on AI to make judicial decisions, but use it to help with the tedious tasks, like drafting routine orders or researching precedents, so you can focus on what really matters - dispensing justice.
+One of the worst things you can do is lean on this tool to make judicial decisions, but use it to help with the tedious tasks, like drafting routine orders or researching precedents, so you can focus on what really matters - dispensing justice.

 Advanced Prompt Library